QuentinRa/blog.quentinra.dev/programming-languages/web/php/frameworks/ci/index.md

 #### app

-The application folder is split inside more folders.
+The application folder is split into more folders.

 ##### app/Config